lsst-sqre/sqr-068/index.rst

 Two-way replication requires Kafka Topic renaming.
 Usually, in this scenario, the Kafka Topic at the destination cluster is prefixed with the name of the source cluster.
 That helps to identify its origin and avoid replicating it back to the source cluster.

-Consequently, any topic schemas at the destination cluster need to be translated adding more complexity compared to the one-way replication scenario.
+Consequently, topic schemas at the destination cluster need to be renamed adding some complexity compared to the one-way replication scneario.

 Storing telemetry, metrics and events into multiple databases
 =============================================================